Dataocelot/airbyte-motherduck-hackathon/README.md

 # Requirements

-For this project you will need to fill in the values of the following credentials found in the `test.env` file in the project root directory:
+For this project you will need to fill in the values of the following credentials found in the `test.env` and in `iac/dev.tfvars` files in the project root directory:

 ```bash
 # Fill in your keys here